-Scalable, Decentralized Business Model
+Scalable, Decentralized Business Model.
 We emphasize local decision-making by experienced bankers supported by centralized risk and credit oversight.
-We believe that the delivery by our bankers of in-market customer decisions coupled with risk and credit support from our corporate headquarters, allows us to serve customers directly and in person, while managing risk centrally and on a uniform basis.
-We intend to grow by repeating this scalable model in each market where we are able to identify a strong banking team.
+We believe that the delivery by our bankers of in-market customer decisions, coupled with risk and credit support from our corporate headquarters, allows us to serve our borrowers and depositors directly and in person, while managing risk centrally and on a uniform basis.
+We intend to continue our growth by repeating this scalable model in each market in which we are able to identify a strong banking team.
 Our goal in each market is to employ the highest quality bankers in that market.
 We then empower those bankers to implement our operating strategy, grow our customer base and provide the highest level of customer service possible.
 We focus on a geographic model of organizational structure as opposed to a line of business model employed by most regional banks.
-This structure gives significant responsibility and accountability to our regional chief executive officers which we believe will aid in our growth and success.
-We have developed a business culture whereby our management, from the top down, is actively involved in sales, which is a key differentiator from our competition.
-All calling officers are required to actively solicit new customers, who are primarily non-borrowers from our bank, to build core deposits.
+This structure assigns significant responsibility and accountability to our regional chief executive officers, who we believe will drive our growth and success.
+We have developed a business culture whereby our management team, from the top down, is actively involved in sales, which we believe is a key differentiator from our competition.

-Identify Opportunities in Vibrant Markets

-Since opening our original banking facility in Birmingham in 2005, we have expanded into six additional markets.
+Identify Opportunities in Vibrant Markets.
+Since opening our original banking facility in Birmingham in 2005, as of December 31, 2014, we had expanded into six additional markets.
+Our focus has been to expand opportunistically when we identify a strong banking team in a market with attractive economic characteristics and market demographics where we believe we can achieve a minimum of \$300 million in deposits within five years of market entry.
 There are two primary factors we consider when determining whether to enter a new market:

-- · the availability of successful, experienced bankers with strong reputations in the market; and - the economic attributes of the market necessary to drive quality lending opportunities coupled with deposit-related attributes of the potential market.
+- the availability of successful, experienced bankers with strong reputations in the market; and - the economic attributes of the market necessary to drive quality lending opportunities coupled with deposit-related characteristics of the potential market.

-Prior to entering a new market, we identify and build a team of experienced, successful bankers with market-specific knowledge to lead the bank's operations in that market, including a regional chief executive officer.
-Generally, we or members of our senior management are familiar with these individuals based on prior work experience and reputation, and strongly believe in the ability of such individuals to successfully execute our business model.
-We also identify and build a non-voting advisory board of directors in each market, comprised of directors representing a broad spectrum of business experience and community involvement in the market.
+Prior to entering a new market, historically we have identified and built a team of experienced, successful bankers with market-specific knowledge to lead the bank's operations in that market, including a regional chief executive officer.
+Generally, we or members of our senior management team are familiar with these individuals based on prior work experience and reputation, and strongly believe in the ability of such individuals to successfully execute our business model.
+We also have assembled a non-voting advisory board of directors in each market, comprised of directors representing a broad spectrum of business experience and community involvement in the market.
 We currently have advisory boards in each of the Huntsville, Montgomery, Dothan, Mobile and Pensacola markets.
-While we currently have a loan production office in Nashville, Tennessee with three experienced bankers (one of whom was hired in January 2014), we anticipate expanding this office into a full-service branch in the future, assuming that we are able to identify and retain a full team of experienced bankers whom we believe can effectively execute our business model.